alexclewontin/JobScraper/README.md

 Coming soon.

 Most elements should be system-independent.
 I use a cron job to regularly run it.
-Because of variations across systems, and users desires for how frequently it runs, this has been left as an exercise for the reader.
+Because of variations across systems, and users' desires for how frequently it runs, this has been left as an exercise for the reader.

 ## Configuration